DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/connecting_computers.md

 - Need to know how Aurora works?
 Check out the [Aurora fNRIS Refresher Course](https://www.youtube.com/watch?v=LtPx89eDuNQ)
 - Need to learn more about the NIRSport Accelerometer?
 Check out [NIRx Accelerometer Specifications](https://www.youtube.com/watch?v=Sk-SE_Zvhpw)

+### Initial TP Link connection

+Only do this if setting up a few fNIRS box for the first time OR a new TP Link/router OR if you brought any of the equipment outside of the United States (niche I know but important).

+First, turn on all the fNIRSports devices you plan on using, making sure the TP Link is UNPLUGGED so the Sports don't accidentally connect to it.
+After a few minutes they should each populate a wifi.
+Connect the computer individually to it via the wifi console on the computer.
+Do NOT choose a configuration but go back to settings, device network, then type in the password of the Sports device into Aurora.
+Click save and congrats!
+Now Turn off the current Sports device and repeat with all the others you wish to connect.

+Once all the fNIRSPorts devices are off, turn on the TP Link making sure you grabbed the SSID and the password from the back of the TP Link.
+Connect to the TP Link's wifi on the computer.
+When fully connected, turn the Sports on and wait for them to populate in Aurora.

+Congratulations!
+You have set up the TP Link with all the addresses of the devices you want to connect to.
+It can now find and connect to all those devices at once, for example with hyper scanning.

+Side note:
+TP link ethernet to computer instead of Sports to computer if need to hardwire both Sports to computer.

 ## DANCE fNIRS Connecting Computers Protocol

 For the following steps under this section: **EPRIME Computer Tasks → bold**; *fNIRS Computer Tasks → italicized*; Both computers → normal text